Set up free introductory meeting either in person or over phone (20-25 minutes) to better discuss your situation

 I graduated in 2007 from the University of Illinois with degrees in Accounting and Finance.
 After working in management consulting at Accenture for 4.5 years, I decided to pursue my dream of becoming a physician.
 Armed with an official score of 770, I began teaching the GMAT for Veritas Prep in 2012 while applying to medical school and continued throughout my first two years of training.
 As MBA programs began accepting GRE scores, I took and began teaching it as well.
 During this time I have done classroom + online teaching as well as one-on-one tutoring which I quickly discovered is my preferred mode of teaching.

-I graduated with my MD in May 2017 and am currently completing a research fellowship focused on medical decision making.
+I started All Day Test Prep in 2017 while completing a research fellowship at The University of Chicago and have continued developing it ever since.
 I grew up in Evanston and currently live in the Lincoln Park area where I am a proud junior board member of the Old Town School of Folk Music as well as Chicago’s Plain Language Society.
 Occasionally, I am known to leave my condo for Tuesday Night Trivia at Duffy’s.

 Looking forward to meeting you!